18F/join.tts.gsa.gov/pages/hiring-process.md

 | [Offer and security](#security-and-onboarding) | 30 to 60 |
 | **Total from application to start** | **80 to 110** |

-## Application
+### Application

 When you apply for a role at TTS, you’ll need to submit a [government-style resume](https://join.tts.gsa.gov/resume/).
-We collect applications during the period specified in the [Basic Information section](https://join.tts.gsa.gov/federal-job-posting/#basic-information/) of the job posting, generally within five-10 days.
+We collect applications during the period specified in the [Basic Information section](https://join.tts.gsa.gov/federal-job-posting/#basic-information/) of the job posting, generally five-10 days.
 After the period has closed, we review and evaluate all applications at the same time.